Groups, Orders, and Dynamics: The Conrad Property

 After multiplying by the left by $w^{-1}$, the last inequality becomes

 as we wanted to check.
 Together with (\ref{zero}) and (\ref{one}), this shows that $\preceq$ is not Conradian. $ \square$

 \vsp\vsp

-\begin{small}\begin{ejer} Using the characterization of the Conrad property in terms of resilient pairs, show that the subspace of $C$-left-orders is closed inside the space of left-orders of a group ({\em c.f.} Corollary \ref{cerrado}). \end{ejer}
+\begin{small}\begin{ejer} Using the characterization of the Conrad property in terms of resilient pairs, show that the subspace of $C$-left-orders is closed inside the space of left-orders of a group (see Corollary \ref{cerrado}). \end{ejer}

 \begin{ejer} Using the notion of crossings, give an alternative proof for Proposition \ref{listailor}. \end{ejer}

 {\underline{Hint.}} If $(f,g; u,v)$ is a resilient pair, then the same is true for $(f^n,g^n ; u,v)$, for all $n \geq 1$.